 Primary orthostatic tremor is a rare movement disorder characterized by a rapid tremor in the legs that occurs when standing.
 The tremor disappears partially or completely when an affected person is walking or sitting.
 Individuals with primary orthostatic tremor experience feelings of unsteadiness or imbalance.
 The tremor is sometimes described as causing "shaky legs" and can cause affected individuals to immediately attempt to sit or walk because of a fear of falling.
-In many cases, the tremors become more severe over time.
+In many patients, the tremors become more severe over time.
 Primary orthostatic tremor is a constant problem that can affect the quality of life of affected individuals.
 The exact cause of primary orthostatic tremor is unknown.

 Primary orthostatic tremor was first described in 1984 by Heilman.
 There is controversy within the medical literature regarding whether primary orthostatic tremor is a variant of essential tremor, an exaggerated physiological response to standing still or a distinct clinical entity.

-In some cases, affected individuals may also have a tremor affecting the arms.
+Some affected individuals may also have a tremor affecting the arms.
 In one case reported in the medical literature, overgrowth of the affected muscles (muscular hypertrophy) occurred in association with primary orthostatic tremor.